kristjanr/wise-cs/scraped-data/sections/05-receiving-money/subsections/02-using-your-account-details/articles/01-how-do-i-get-account-details/content.md

+# Using your account details
-# How do I get account details?
+## How do I get account details?
 To get account details, you need to open a balance in one of the supported currencies.

 You can only open a balance if you live in a country where the Wise balance is available.